Decay scheme

 The decay scheme of a radioactive substance is a graphical presentation of all the transitions occurring in a decay, and of their relationships.
-Examples are shown below.
+Data on decay schemes are extensively measured and tabulated, in various reference tables.

-It is useful to think of the decay scheme as placed in a coordinate system, where the vertical axis is energy, increasing from bottom to top, and the horizontal axis is the proton number, increasing from left to right.
+The decay scheme is usually plotted in a coordinate system, where the vertical axis is energy, increasing from bottom to top, and the horizontal axis is the proton number, increasing from left to right.
 The arrows indicate the emitted particles.
 For the gamma rays (vertical arrows), the gamma energies are given; for the beta decay (oblique arrow), the maximum beta energy.
+Since energy is conserved and since the particles emitted carry away energy, arrows can only go downward (vertically or at an angle) in a decay scheme.